yssource/crp/src/idioms/constructors.md

 ## Fallible constructors

 In C++, the primary way constructors can indicate failure is by throwing exceptions.
-In Rust, because constructors are normal static methods, fallible constructors can instead return `Result` (akin to `std::expected`) or `Option` (akin to `std::optional`).
+In Rust, because constructors are normal static methods, fallible constructors can instead return `Result` (akin to `std::expected`) or `Option` (akin to `std::optional`).[^NonZero]

+[^NonZero]: An alternative approach here would be to use `NonZero<usize>` as the
+    type so that the error case wasn't possible in the first place.

 <div class="comparison">